 Information and Instructions

-ENGL 5999 is graded as Pass or Fail.
-Once students receive a grade of Pass for ENGL 5999, they will be approved to take the second part of the course in the fall semester (when English PhD students begin to teach).
-The second part, ENGL 6004 COLLOQUIUM:PEDAGOGY THEO/PRA (taken in the fall of the English PhD student's 3rd year), introduces students to different pedagogical approaches and methods.
+ENGL 5999 is graded with a standard letter grade.
+Once students complete ENGL 5999, they will be approved to take the second part of the Practicum, ENGL 6004 Practicum in Writing Pedagogy, in the fall semester (when English Ph.D. students begin to teach).

-Students take the first part of the Teaching Practicum (ENGL 5999) in the spring of their 2nd Year.
-Students register themselves through my.fordham.edu with the CRN for that particular semester.
+For the first part of the Teaching Practicum (ENGL 5999), students register themselves through my.fordham.edu with the CRN for that particular semester.

-Students must receive a grade of Pass in ENGL 5999 for enrollment in the second part of the Practicum.
+Students must complete ENGL 5999 for enrollment in the second part of the Practicum.

-Students register for the second part of the Practicum, ENGL 6004, in my.fordham.edu using an override provided to them by the Graduate Administrator.
+Students register for the second part of the Practicum, ENGL 6004 Practicum in Writing Pedagogy, in my.fordham.edu using an override provided to them by the graduate administrator.

-Over the course of their careers at Fordham University, students who have successfully completed the sequenced training will have the opportunity to teach English Composition/ Rhetoric and, in some cases, literature courses.
+Over the course of their careers at Fordham University, students who have successfully completed the sequenced training will have the opportunity to teach English Composition and, in some cases, literature courses.